meizan2142/meizan2142/README.md

 </a>

 ## Assalamu Alaikum 👋
-*I'm Saif, a junior Fullstack developer from  Chattogram, Bangladesh.*
+*I'm Saif, a junior MERN stack developer from  Chattogram, Bangladesh.*

 # About me
 - I’m currently working on a Full-Stack e-commerce website.